-Indicator 12.
+Indicator 16.
 Does the local planning authority allow members of the public to address the Planning Committee?
-"Good" "Improvement needed" Members of the public are able to address the Planning Committee Members of the public are not able to address the Planning Committee
+"Good" "Improvement needed" Members of the public are able Members of the public are not to address the Planning able to address the Planning Committee Committee